University of Otago Grievance Procedures

 - If you still have any concerns with the decision of the University you can contact the New Zealand Qualifications Authority (NZQA).
 This is an independent organisation that deals with complaints from international students.
 The NZQA enforces the standards in The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.

-The University of Otago is a signatory to the Code of Practice for the Pastoral Care of International Students.
 The University of Otago is a signatory to The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.
 To find out more about this Code, please visit the NZQA website.

 The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021 Complaints Procedure